Azure/Azure-Sentinel/DataConnectors/GithubFunction/readme.md

 lastrun-Audit.json
 ```

-7. PersonalAccessToken and Workspace Key will be placed as "Secrets" in the Azure KeyVault "githubkv<<uniqueid>>" with only Azure Function access policy.
+7. PersonalAccessToken and Workspace Key will be placed as "Secrets" in the Azure KeyVault `githubkv<<uniqueid>>` with only Azure Function access policy.
 If you want to see/update these secrets,

 ```
     a.
 Go to Azure KeyVault "githubkv<<uniqueid>>"